Jofresh77/dodge_the_creeps/Hoff_Schuetze_DOCS.md

 # Task 3:
 ## Eliot:
+**Ennemy shooting**
+- Add child Timer Node to Mob Node (5s, oneshot and autostart)
+- Create signal inside the Mob script and emit it when Timer is timeout
+- Create bullet scene (RigidBody2D (collision), Sprite2D, CollisionShape2D (collision detection) and VisibleOnScreenNotification (despawn when out of screen))
+- Connect mob shoot signal in main script, after mob instanciation in _on_mob_timer_timeout is called
+- Add Callback function as parameter of the Callabale function
+- Inside the Callable, do the programming for instanciating, location, rotation and velocity computation
 ## Eve:
 **Different Speeds**
 The speed of the enemies is randomly chosen and can either be normal or very slow